viadee/sonarIssueScoring/README.md

 curl -d '{"predictionHorizon": 256,"gitServer": {"url":"https://github.com/apache/commons-io"},"h2oUrl":"http://localhost:54321"}' -H "Content-Type: application/json" -X POST http://localhost:5432/files/predict
 ```

+## Evaluation

+To evaluate the prediction quality, run the main class / maven call above with the argument `--evaluate`.
+This will predict the future for a default project, and compare
+it with the real, unseen future.
+This process does not start the REST api.

+This evaluation can further be customized with the arguments `--repo=`, `--user=`, `--password=` and `--horizon=`

 ## Functionality

 This tool consists of two major parts, the first one being the Desirability-Score for calculating the importance / desire for a fix of a specific issue.